 When vaginal itch occurs, you may assume that you have a yeast infection.
 But think twice before you dash to the store for an over-the-counter (OTC) antifungal remedy.
 If you try to treat the condition poorly, you may do more harm than good.

 Occasional vaginal itching is common and often resolves on its own.
 Persistent itching may be a sign of something more serious.
 Here are five possible reasons for vaginal itching other than a yeast infection.

-If you’ve recently changed soap and your vagina is itching, contact dermatitis may be to blame.
+If you’ve recently changed a product in your routine and your vaginal area is itching, contact dermatitis may be to blame.
 Contact dermatitis causes an itchy rash.

 - vaginal lubricants and spermicides

-- latex condoms
+- latex condoms and diaphragms

 - laundry detergent

-- scented toilet paper
+- toilet paper

 - shampoos and body wash

 Prolonged friction from activities such as riding a bike, wearing tight pants or underwear, and horseback riding may also cause contact dermatitis and vaginal itch.

 It may be challenging to determine the exact cause of contact dermatitis.
 But once the irritating factor is identified and removed, most cases go away on their own.